shawnmckinney/py-fortress/pyfortress/doc/README-API.md

 ## SECTION 1.
 Introduction

 There are about 26 APIs currently in [admin_mgr](../impl/admin_mgr.py), [review_mgr](../impl/review_mgr.py) and [access_mgr](../impl/access_mgr.py).
-This guide doesn't yet cover them all.
+This guide shows how they can be used.
 ______________________________________________________________________________
 ## SECTION 2.
 Prerequisites